zuora/sdk-java-samples/doc/models/discount-level.md

 # Discount Level

-Specifies whether a discount applies to a plan, an entire subscriptioin or to any activity on an account.
+Specifies whether a discount applies to a plan, an entire subscription or to any activity on an account.

 ## Enum